carlosrfjunior/.github/README.md

 # Hi, I'm Carlos Freitas :rocket::rocket::rocket:

 I have been in the information technology field for over 23 years and have worked in several market segments.
 I have experience with several programming languages, but I have really enjoyed programming with GoLang.
 My main area of ​​expertise is in cloud computing infrastructure.
-I currently work as an SRE helping companies deliver the best to their customers.:rocket:
+I currently work as an SRE helping companies deliver the best to their customers. :rocket:

 ## Some Projects